llynxai/agents/README.md

 </br>

-5. Open `agent-script.js`, paste the snippet below in it, and save the file.
+5. Open `agent-script.js`, paste the snippet below into it, and save the file.

    ```js
    import { DelegatorAgent } from "@llynxai/agents";